 We provide a summary of all spectroscopic measurements for each cluster, in the form of two tables available online (examples for the first entries are presented in Tables~\ref{tab:spectable} and \ref{tab:speclinestable}).
-A main table gives the relevant information for each source: location, redshift and confidence, as well as photometric measurements, magnification and multiple image identification.
+A main table gives the relevant information for each source: location, redshift, and confidence, as well as photometric measurements, magnification, and multiple image identification.
 A companion table lists the measurements obtained by the {\sc pyplatefit} spectral fits for each source.

-Figure~\ref{fig:fullspec1} presents the spectroscopic catalogs overlaid on the color {\it HST} images of each cluster, showing the spatial distribution of each redshift category with respect to the MUSE Fields as well as the region where we expect the multiple images.
+Figure~\ref{fig:fullspec1} presents the spectroscopic catalogues overlaid on the colour {\it HST} images of each cluster, showing the spatial distribution of each redshift category with respect to the MUSE Fields as well as the region where we expect the multiple images.